 Besides its primary function as a supervisory body that monitors compliance with financial market legislation, FINMA also has regulatory powers.
 The guiding principles for FINMA’s regulatory activity are defined through the Financial Market Supervision Act and its implementing provisions, as well as the financial market laws and ordinances.
-In the financial market sector, the overall responsibility for regulatory projects at the level of laws and Federal Council ordinances rests with the Federal Department of Finance (FDF) and the State Secretariat for International Financial Matters (SIF).
+In the financial market sector, the overall responsibility for regulatory projects at the level of laws and Federal Council ordinances rests with the Federal Department of Finance (FDF) and the State Secretariat for International Finance (SIF).

 In accordance with Article 7 of the Financial Market Supervision Act (FINMASA), FINMA may regulate through ordinances and circulars.